Advance notice is more important than ever

 Tuesday, August 7, 2018

 As a legal-support service, it is our goal to assist law firms in any aspect of legal support in order reduce their stress level.

 There is no such thing as too much advance notice when it comes to booking a court reporter.
-Due to a shortage of court reporters in the industry and the fact that they are independent contractors working for multiple firms, it is more important than ever that proceedings be scheduled with Uccelli & Associates as soon as a trial/deposition date is set.
+Since deposition court reporters are independent contractors working for multiple firms, it is important that proceedings be scheduled as soon as a deposition/trial date is set.

 Many courts require that counsel provide a court reporter for proceedings.
 Frequently the court does not advise counsel of this, which can add more stress to an already stressful day for your office.

 If the court does not advise whether or not a court reporter will be provided, it is helpful to call in advance in order to ascertain whether that court provides court reporters for proceedings.